kittyfishfrommars/grav-skeleton-oxygen/user/themes/oxygen/README.md

-# Solstice Theme
+# Oxygen Theme

-Solstice for [Grav CMS](http://github.com/getgrav/grav) has been adapted from [hughbris' Solarize Theme](https://github.com/hughbris/grav-theme-solarize).
+Oxygen for [Grav CMS](http://github.com/getgrav/grav) has been adapted from [hughbris' Solarize Theme](https://github.com/hughbris/grav-theme-solarize).

 > Please see [CHANGELOG.md](CHANGELOG.md) for a detailed list of features included in this release.

 ## Features

-* Solstice is screen-reader friendly and meets **Accessibility** standards
+* Oxygen is screen-reader friendly and meets **Accessibility** standards
 * Asset delivery has been optimized for **Performance**
 * Grav's admin plugin is supported via blueprints for ease of **Maintenance**
 * Preconfigured to set no cookies, no third-party connections for **GDPR-compliance**